impleri/player-skills/readme.md

 ### Mob Restrictions

-We use the `MobRestrictions.create` static method to register mob restrictions.
+We use the `mods.playerskills.MobRestrictions.create` static method to register mob restrictions.

 Spawn restrictions are then calculated at spawn time based on the players in the entity's despawn range (i.e. 128 blocks for most mobs).
 If the players ***match*** the conditions, the restrictions are applied.